SinisaVukmirovic/Vanilla-JS-Challenges/README.md

 #### After the element.
 Only valid if the element is in the DOM tree and has a parent element.
 #### text
 #### The string to be parsed as HTML or XML and inserted into the tree.

+## Element.closest()
+### The closest() method of the Element interface traverses the element and its parents (heading toward the document root) until it finds a node that matches the specified CSS selector.